Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications

 \subsubsection{Parameters Setting}

 We utilize the aforementioned dataset to train the DM implemented in the receiver for a total of 50,000 epochs.
 The training process is accelerated through the use of two Nvidia A100 GPUs.
 In terms of training configuration, we set the batch size to 64 and employed a learning rate of $2 \times10^{-4}$ with the AdamW optimizer.
 The diffusion process is directed by a UniPC (Unified Predictor-Corrector) multistep scheduler, which serves as a high-order solver optimized for rapid sampling in diffusion models \cite{UniPC}.
 We configure the number of diffusion timesteps to 1,000, which strikes an effective balance between the quality of generation and computational efficiency.
-Fig. \ref{fig:DDPM_loss} shows the training process of the following diffusion model.